-- Second, trading is an exceedingly learnable SKILL.
+- Second, you can learn to trade as a hedge because trading is an exceedingly learnable SKILL.
 No matter who you are or what your background is, I’m certain there is something in your life that you once considered insurmountable…riding a bike, driving a car, public speaking, managing a team… that you now consider an easy, mindless activity.
 I contend that ALL trading strategies with successful, long-term track records are, at their core, simple.
 As a result, I emphasize simple, logical approaches to short-term trading, the mechanics of which are, by definition, easy to grasp.
-Thus, the strategies will become second nature with sufficient practice.
+These strategies become second nature with sufficient practice.

 - Finally, as any current (or former) resident of South Florida will tell you, the best time to develop an emergency or “backup” plan is BEFORE its needed.
+I.e., before a new storm leaves the coast of Africa.
 I know of several traders (including myself) who began developing their trading approach and style while working with a corporate employment safety net.
-Because of the fractal nature of markets, starting with swing trading and moving to day trading is a natural progression requiring only an increase in Emotional Capital™.
+Because of the fractal nature of markets, starting with swing trading and moving to day trading is a natural progression requiring only a small adjustment to the strategy of a price action trader and a requisite increase in Emotional Capital™.

-So take a look at short term trading… at worst, you’ll figure out that you hate it… or that its not for you…
+So if you’re close to retirement, but unprepared… or a corporate indentured servant… or a road warrior… or an artist looking to support your art… or an entrepreneur looking to fund your latest ‘preneur… take a look at short term trading… at worst, you’ll figure out that you hate it… or that its not for you…

-Or maybe, you just might find an escape route.
+Or maybe, you just might find help/an escape route.